HP EliteBook: Second generation

-The xx60 series featured second-generation Intel Core i series processors, a choice of Sandy Bridge integrated or AMD Radeon HD 6470M discrete graphics and chiclet-style keyboards.
+The xx60 series featured second-generation Intel Core i series processors, a choice of Sandy Bridge integrated or AMD Radeon HD 6470M discrete graphics, and chiclet-style keyboards.
 All models except the 2760p used 16:9 displays.
 Mobile workstation models featured Nvidia Quadro or AMD FirePro graphics.
 The notebooks were also completely redesigned, with a more boxy shape and less plastic used on the surfaces, as well as a larger glass touchpad.
 The multiple access panels on the bottom of the notebooks were replaced with a single panel enabling access to all of the internal components.

 The 8460p model was claimed to have battery life in excess of 32 hours using an external ultra-capacity battery.

-Fourth generation
+Third generation

-The fourth generation, announced on May 9, 2012, comprised the following models:
+The Third generation, announced on May 9, 2012, comprised the following models: